yogasetiawan11/Terraform-doc/Part-1/03-Lifecycle.md

 ```
 this command will initialize your Terraform working directory, downloading any necessary provider plugin

+# Terraform Apply
+The ``terraform plan`` command creates an execution plan, which lets you preview the changes that Terraform plans to make to your infrastructure.

 # Apply the configuration
 run this command to create AWS resource defined in Terraform configuration
 ```bash